hunterloftis/newton/readme.md

 which enables *deformation and destruction* and thus better simulation of fabric, fluids, and organic characters than traditional rigid-body engines.
-- **Fixed-time** - Newton's simulator runs in a fixed-interval time accumulator, separate from the renderer.
+- **Fixed-time** - The simulator runs in a fixed-interval time accumulator, separate from rendering.
 This keeps rendering smooth and fast while ensuring that simulations will be *identical and repeatable* even across different machines.
 - **Arbitrary renderer** - Newton comes with a WebGL-based debug renderer,